 Petra also adds that there are great local chocolate makers in the area producing a range of flavours, including... blue cheese!
 Petra says it's really good, but if you're in the area and give it a try do let us know what you think.

 Says Petra: "In Lofoten you have sandy beaches which are said to be the most beautiful in Norway."
 But the islands also boast towering mountains, lush greenery, and charming local cultural traditions still in practice.

 A trip to North Cape truly feels like a voyage to the end of the world!
-Though another peninsula on Magerøya, the Finnmark island that is home to North Cape, reaches farther north than this famed viewpoint, looking out to sea from these cliffs provides a pristine view of the vast arctic abyss.
-As Bjarni put it: "I'm at a loss for words.
-There's no describing North Cape"
+Another peninsula on Magerøya, the Finnmark island that is home to North Cape, reaches farther north than this famed viewpoint.

-Lest you start thinking that a cruise is all about the scenery... on the daily port calls you can find yourself on a husky safari, sea kayaking, bird watching, sampling innovative Norwegian cuisine, and more!
+In case you start thinking that a cruise is all about the scenery, there's more!
+On the daily port calls you can find yourself on a husky safari, sea kayaking, bird watching, sampling innovative Norwegian cuisine, and more!

 "What makes the cruise tours along Norway’s coastline so great is that they are not the traditional cruises, such as those that are offered all around the world.
 The main focus and attention of the sailing is the nature, and the experiences that you can try on the shore excursions," says Kolbrún.
 "The shore excursions often start in one town, and then you meet the ship in the next port after the tour and go back on board."

 Happy cruising!
 Check out Nordic Visitor's popular Independent Cruise travel packages in Norway for some quality time at sea.